-Alaska State Hospital and Nursing Home Association and our partners aim to improve maternal and outcomes by establishing and promoting best practices for care.
-Current work includes partnering with the Alaska State Department of Health and Human Services, Division of Public Health / Women’s, Children’s, and Family Unit to reduce severe maternal morbidity and mortality, including the Alaska Perinatal Quality Collaborative and their work with the Alliance for Innovation on Maternal Health (AIM).
+Alaska State Hospital and Nursing Home Association and our partners are working to improve maternal health outcomes by establishing and promoting best practices for care.
+Current work includes partnering with the Alaska State Department of Health and Human Services, Division of Public Health / Women’s, Children’s, and Family Unit to reduce severe maternal morbidity and mortality, by advancing the work of the Alaska Perinatal Quality Collaborative’s quality initiatives in partnership with the Alliance for Innovation on Maternal Health (AIM).
+As well, supporting and promoting the recommendations of the Maternal Child Death Review Committee to prevent maternal death.

 The state of Alaska was awarded one of 24 grants from the CDC for Enhancing Reviews and Surveillance to Eliminate Maternal Mortality (ERASE MM) Program.
 This funding directly supports agencies and organizations that coordinate and manage Maternal Mortality Review Committees to identify, review, and characterize maternal deaths; and identify prevention opportunities.
 This work will: